ua-snap/precip-dot/readme.md

 ### Run the Pipeline
 There is a launcher script that will run all of the processing for this project.
 It is located [here](https://github.com/ua-snap/precip-dot/blob/master/pipeline/run_pipeline_dot_precip.py) or in the `pipeline` sub-folder in the `precip-dot` repository you cloned above.
 You might have to fiddle around with the pathing therein as it is setup to work on a specific system with specific named servers and folder paths.

-I would instantiate the processing using the following:
+The way to run the processing pipeline is using the following method:

 ```sh
 # login to atlas